How to Plant, Grow, and Care for Flamingo Flower

 How did this particular plant become associated with hospitality?
 It can live just about anywhere in your home or office, and consistently graces all with beautiful, colorful spathes throughout the year.
 In bridal bouquets or in your favorite room, the tropical anthurium plant boasts of happiness and abundance.

-One could write a book on the 1,000 species in genus Anthurium (which Heinrich Wilhelm Schott did in 1860, the Prodromus Systematis Aroidearum.)
+One could write a book on the 1,300 species in genus Anthurium (which Heinrich Wilhelm Schott did in 1860, the Prodromus Systematis Aroidearum.)
 As of 1983, there are about 19 sections, from Belolonchium to Xialophyllium.

 All parts of the Anthurium are poisonous if ingested.
 Symptoms will occur as mild stomach disorders.
 Coming into contact with the sap might cause skin irritation for some people.
 Therefore, keep it away from curious pets and children.
 Wear gloves when you’re handling them for pruning and repotting.

-Light and Temperature
+Light

-This plant will tolerate most amounts of light, though it does have a preference if you want those gorgeous blooms.
+Flamingo flower will tolerate most amounts of light, though it does have a preference if you want those gorgeous blooms.
 Bright, indirect sunlight is the best.
 Too little and it won’t bloom for you.
 Too much and you’ll have leggier leaves.

-Water and Humidity
+Water

 The leaves will tell you when your watering habits need to change.
 It likes to be watered thoroughly but allowed to dry a bit between times.
 Don’t let it go too long or the leaf tips will burn brown and the roots will suffer.
-Watering more than every 3 days will result in yellowing leaves and root rot.
+Watering more than every three days will result in yellowing leaves and root rot.
 Watering once per week is often sufficient.

 Because this is a tropical plant, you’ll need to provide at least 80% humidity.
 A daily spritzing with distilled water will help.
 Plant humidifiers are also great for providing adequate humidity.